imechemi/ah-okay/terminologies/README.md

 style of programming.

 Example: Think of it as cells in spreadsheets.
 When a cell A1 gets updated, then other cells depending on A1 also gets updated.

+### Bearer Token
+It is a token issued by authorization server which can be used to access resources protected by that auth server.